lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 }
 ```

 Each `Entity` shall have an identifier which should be unique.
-It is also linked to the mesh that will be used to render it through the `meshId` attribute.
+It is also linked to the model that will be used to render it through the `modelId` attribute.
 An `Entity` will have also a position, a rotation (modeled using a  quaternion) and a scale.
 With all that information we are able to construct a model matrix by calling the `updateModelMatrix` from the `Matrix4f` class.
 The `updateModelMatrix` should be called, each time the position, rotation or scale changes.

 Now we can setup the required infrastructure to put the `Projection` and `Entity` classes into work.
 We will add this to an empty class which has been there since the beginning, the  `Scene` class.
 The class definition starts like this: